 Prior to coming to academia, he was a media and communication consultant in Ghana.
-He has presented at major international communication conferences and published in communication journals.
-He has more than 10 years of professional experience under his belt, with practical experience in the promotional practices, including public relations, advertising, brand development and management, event management, and strategic change communication.
-His professional experience straddles diverse contexts, such as in-house communication departments, PR consultancies, advertising and branding agencies, Ghana’s private and public sectors, and the USAID and World Bank systems in the West African subregion.
+He has more than 15 years of professional experience under his belt, with practical experience in the promotional practices, including public relations, advertising, brand development and management, event management, and strategic change communication.
+His professional experience straddles diverse contexts, such as in-house strategic communication departments, PR consultancies, advertising and branding agencies, Ghana’s private and public sectors, and the USAID and World Bank systems in the West African subregion.

-Eric holds a B.A. (with honors) in Sociology with English from the University of Ghana (1994), a Master of Philosophy degree (in Communication Studies) from the University of Ghana (2009), and a Ph.D. in Media Studies from the University of Oregon (2020).
-He is an accredited member of the Institute of Public Relations (Ghana) and a member of the Chartered Institute of Marketing (Ghana).
-He is also associated with the Advertising Association of Ghana (AAG).
+Eric holds a B.A. (with honors) in Sociology with English (1994) and a Master of Philosophy degree (in Communication Studies), both from the University of Ghana (2009); and a Ph.D. in Media Studies from the University of Oregon (2020).
+He is an accredited member of the Institute of Public Relations (Ghana).
+He is associated with the Chartered Institute of Marketing (Ghana) and the Advertising Association of Ghana (AAG).

 He has taught internationally at various institutions of higher learning.
 His teaching interests include:

-Eric aims to be recognized as a leading media/communication scholar and consultant of African origin, with specializations in corporate activism, critical public relations, strategy-as-practice, Africapitalism and Africonsciousness, and development communication.
-He seeks to help unlock the challenges to global development by undertaking relevant research and publication, teaching, community service, consulting, and active scholarship that speaks to the deepest-cutting present-day social developmental issues.
+Eric aims to be recognized as an influential media/communication scholar and consultant of African origin, with specializations in corporate activism, critical public relations, strategy-as-practice, Africapitalism and Africonsciousness, and development communication.
+He seeks to help unlock the challenges to global development by undertaking relevant research and publication, teaching, community service, consulting, and active scholarship that speaks to some of the deepest-cutting present-day social developmental issues.

-His research seeks to empower people to achieve their fullest potential in a sustainable manner, while embracing and celebrating their social identities.
-His research is positioned at the intersection of corporate and brand activism, critical public relations, corporate social responsibility/sustainability, and culture.
+The mission of his research is to empower people to achieve their fullest potential in a sustainable manner, while embracing and celebrating their social identities.
+His research is positioned at the intersection of corporate social advocacy, critical public relations, corporate social responsibility/sustainability, and culture.
 His current research focuses on situations where brand and corporate activism, environmental conservation, and socioeconomic development collide with intersectional social justice issues such as gender, race, ethnicity, class, sexuality, ability, citizenship and other axes of inequality and oppression.

 2507 University Ave